 Bavaria’s most celebrated Christmas market at Nuremberg is quite an ancient market, and it dates to the 17th century.
-Known for beautiful stalls with its array of tasteful gifts, snug knitwear, chocolate covered fruits, filled with twinkling lights and the aroma of mulled wine for company; it is perfect for shopping for craft objects – vendors sell tempting array of traditional German goods like toys, paintings, Prune Men/Women, handmade decorative items, Christmas ornaments, and local crafts, as well as international treats.
+Known for beautiful stalls with its array of tasteful gifts, snug knitwear, chocolate-covered fruits, filled with twinkling lights and the aroma of mulled wine for company; it is perfect for shopping for craft objects – vendors sell a tempting array of traditional German goods like toys, paintings, Prune Men/Women, handmade decorative items, Christmas ornaments, and local crafts, as well as international treats.
 Eat, drink and shop your way taking in the festive cheer and don’t miss the famous Nuremberg bratwurst sausages.

 Location: Hauptmarkt, the central square in Nuremberg’s old town.